Pyxus/fray/docs/getting_started/mod_state/index.md

 ## Using the CombatStateMachine

-For this demonstration we will be using the `FrayCombatStateMachine` however all the information regarding building the states and transitions apply to the general purpose `FraySimpleStateMachine` as well.
+For this demonstration we will be using the `FrayCombatStateMachine` however all the information regarding building the states and transitions apply to the general purpose `FrayGeneralStateMachine` as well.
 To get started first add a `FrayCombatStateMachine` from the node creation dialog.

 Once the state machine is added to the scene you can begin adding situations.
 A situation is a name to `FrayRootState` mapping which represents the set of actions available to a combatant.
 To add a new situation call the `add_situation()` method on the combat state machine.
 It accepts 2 arguments, a string name, and a `FrayRootState`.
 The root state is what actually contains all the information related to states and transitions.